 How do they accomplish this?

 children only negotiate with parents who negotiate!
 Yes, it’s really quite simple.
 In working with families of all blends and sizes and backgrounds, this remarkably straightforward truth remains unchanging.

 Over recent years, it seems that we have been taught to give our children a voice in parenting decisions.
 This is a bad choice and it shows up every day of your life.
 If your children or adolescent gains any advantage through argument and negotiation.

 Once the door to negotiation is open, you find yourself living in a world of constant re-evaluation and questioning.
-The negotiation become relentless.
-And the more you “give-in” to negotiations, the more life slowly becomes a series of arguments that waste time and energy.
+The negotiation becomes relentless.
+And the more you “give in” to negotiations, the more life slowly becomes a series of arguments that waste time and energy.
 It is impossible for your child to know what limits are best for them.
 I don’t quite understand how this has evolved over the years.